budimanjojo/tmux.fish/README.md

 </div>

 This is a [tmux](https://github.com/tmux/tmux) plugin for [fish](https://fishshell.com/).
-Inspired by or rather a port for [ohmyzsh tmux plugin](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/tmux).
+Inspired by or rather a port of [ohmyzsh tmux plugin](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/tmux).

 ## Features